 These events are queued before they are invoked and if the execution fails, they are retried twice with delays between invocations.
 Optionally, you can specify a Dead Letter Queue for your function and have the failed events go to AWS SQS or SNS.
 However, if you do not specify a DLQ, the event is discarded after two retries.

 Stream-based event sources (Amazon Kinesis Data Streams and DynamoDB streams):

 In this case, Lambda polls your stream and invokes a Lambda function.
 If the invocation fails, Lambda will try to process the batch again until the data expires.
 To ensure that stream events are processed in order, the exception is blocking and the function will not read any new records until the failed batch is either successfully processed or expired.

 Depending on the flow of your system, retries can be harmful.
 For instance, let’s imagine a function that is responsible for adding a user row to the database and sending a welcome email.
 If the function fails after creating the user and gets retried, you will have a duplicate row in the database.

 A good way to overcome this is to design your functions to be idempotent.

 Idempotent functions are functions with a single task, which either succeeds or can be retried without any damage to the system.
-You could redesign the aforementioned function using step-functions.
-First being the function responsible for adding the user to the database and as a second step, another function sends the email.
+You could redesign the aforementioned function using AWS Step-Functions.
+The first step being the function responsible for adding the user to the database and as a second step, another function sends the email.
 Read more about step functions here.

 For later ease of debugging, I recommend logging out useful information like the event object (mind not logging out passwords, etc.), fishy DB and network requests, and other possible points of failure.
 Also, make sure if you handle a critical exception, to log the trace out.
 This makes it possible for log-based monitoring solutions like Dashbird to catch and process.